rubymonsters/ruby-for-beginners/source/09-writing_methods/03-usage.md

 Once defined we can use our method.

 As programmers we usually say that we "call" a method.
-This means we tell Ruby to execute the code that the method body has, with some given arguments (input), if any.
+This means we ask Ruby to execute the code that the method body has, with some given arguments (input), if any.